PLhery/story2tweet/readme.md

 - Run `python3 tweet-insta-stories` to tweet your latest stories
 - Set a crontab to run this every 10 minutes

+Note: to delete your tweets after 5 days, uncomment the last line (warning: this will delete ALL you 5days+ tweets, not only your stories)
 ### TODO

 - Run this in a serverless (e.g lambda) environment (ffmpeg may be a problem)
 - Use a real DB
 - Improve video upload behaviour

+##Licence

+TweetInstaStories was released under [Apache License 2.0](LICENSE)